Connect with us

 When heart rate is too fast

-Like pacemakers, a cardiac defibrillator with a battery and wires that record the heart’s rate.
+Like pacemakers, a cardiac defibrillator comes with a battery and wires that record the heart’s rate.
 But instead of treating slow heart rates, defibrillators are programmed to detect fast heart rates, usually in the range of 200 beats per minute.
 Heart rates in this range are often caused by ventricular tachycardia or ventricular fibrillation, which are potentially lethal heart rhythms resulting from the lower chamber of the heart beating too quickly or quivering.

 Certain people are at elevated risk for these types of rhythm disturbances.
 Many cases of “sudden death” in athletes and other young people are either suspected or proved to be related to ventricular fibrillation.